rgrison/help/_node/how-to-guides/security/nginx-auth.md

 permalink: /:collection/:path
 tags: ["nginx"]
 ---
-{% assign product = "common" %}

-You can use Cloud 66 [CustomConfig](/{{page.collection}}/tutorials/custom-config.html) to protect your application or parts of it with a username and password based on HTTP basic authentication.
+You can use Cloud 66 [CustomConfig](/node/tutorials/custom-config.html) to protect your application or parts of it with a username and password based on HTTP basic authentication.
 Follow the instructions below to accomplish this.

 1. We'll use [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html) to create your password file - it encrypts it the password with MD5 encryption.
 Install it: